yhan337-alt/Making-journal/journal-pages/week-09.md

 **What was clear and compelling:**

-My peer responded positively to the overall concept and said the relationship between silence, emotional experience, and physical accumulation was easy to understand.
-They also found the idea of translating invisible participation into a visible, collective archive through beads to be strong and engaging.
+ My peer responded positively to the overall concept and found the relationship between silence,  experience and reminder of silence, and physical accumulation to be clear and easy to understand.
+She also responded well to the idea of transforming invisible participation into a visible, collective archive through the accumulation of beads, describing it as a strong and engaging concept.

 **What still needs to be developed or resolved:**

 My peer suggested that I further clarify how the transition between the Black Box experience and the Transparent Accumulation System works, particularly how individual reflection becomes collective physical data.
-They also mentioned that the interaction flow of the installation could be more clearly communicated, especially how participants move from sensory reflection to physical contribution.
+She also mentioned that the interaction flow of the installation could be more clearly communicated, especially how participants move from sensory reflection to physical contribution.
 This would help strengthen the overall coherence of the experience.

 ---